OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 This Widget only appears when in playback mode.
 It allows you to select a different playback without having to “Stop System”.
 There is a button in the top right of the Widget that allows you to select any OpenBCI playback file (.txt or .csv).
 Selecting other types of files may cause an error.

+## Pulse Widget
+This widget will only show for Cyton in Live mode.
+It uses the Analog Read mode to get data from the pin marked D11 on the Cyton.
+Using this data, the widget will calculate the Beats per minute (BPM) and the Interbeat Interval (IBI).
+When using the Networking widget, this data type will send: BPM, Raw Signal, and IBI.

 ____

 ## Custom Widget